loberascher/Data-storytelling-cheat-sheet/README.md

 Welcome!

-I am Lisa, a student of the "Management Center Innsbruck" in Tyrol, Austria studying "Management, Communication & IT".
+I am Lisa, an alumna of the study program "Management, Communication & IT" at the "Management Center Innsbruck" in Tyrol, Austria.
 The data storytelling cheat sheet is the result of my Bachelor thesis with the working title "Data storytelling as a method to communicate big data to internal stakeholders".